 Travel insurance designed for adventures while travelling.

 For many Irish travellers the need to go exploring the great outdoors and seek some adventure activities is a must when on a holiday.
-While it’s exciting to try out new adrenaline pumping activities that you don’t get to do back home in Ireland you should also consider travel insurance when preparing for your next adventure.
+While it’s exciting to try out new adrenaline-pumping activities that you don’t get to do back home in Ireland you should also consider travel insurance when preparing for your next adventure.

 Whether you’re picking up a new sport or you’re a seasoned outdoors adventure person, World Nomads offers cover (up to the policy limits) for the following:

-Emergency medical and evacuation coverage – if you unexpectedly get sick or injured at any time during your holiday, seek medical assistance straight away.
-Contact our 24/7 Emergency Assistance team to advise them of your situation and sort out any further care requirements.
+Emergency medical and evacuation coverage overseas – if you unexpectedly get sick or injured at any time during your holiday, seek medical assistance straight away.
+Contact our 24/7 Emergency Medical Assistance team to advise them of your situation and sort out any further care requirements.
 They can contact the hospital where you’re staying to arrange payment for your accommodation, treatment, and medications.
 We may also cover the cost of your repatriation back to Ireland if your injury or illness is serious enough.
-However, this must be determined by your treating doctor in consultation with our Emergency Assistance team.
+However, this must be determined by your treating doctor in consultation with our Emergency Medical Assistance team.
 Exclusions, and in some cases, excesses apply.

 Baggage and valuables coverage – if any of your luggage or personal items are lost, stolen or damaged, then you may be covered for the costs of replacing these.
 Make sure you have your receipts as you’ll need to submit these when you claim.
 Always report any stolen belongings to the local police and request a police report.
 If there were any witnesses to the incident, then ask them to accompany you to the police station to give their statement.
 Witness statements should be included with your other supporting documentation.

 Extended stays – if you’re having the time of your life on holiday and don’t want to return home to Ireland just yet, then you may extend your travel insurance policy accordingly.
-Extensions can be approved for up to a maximum of 12 months from the starting date listed on your Certificate of Insurance.
-Applications for policy extensions must be made prior to 11:59pm on the date that your existing policy expires, however we suggest not waiting to the last day to submit your request.
+Extensions for Single Trip policies can be approved for up to a maximum of 12 months from the starting date listed on your Certificate of Insurance.
+Applications for policy extensions must be made prior to 11:59pm IST/GMT on the date that your existing policy expires, however we suggest not waiting to the last day to submit your request.

 Trip cancellation costs – few things in life are more disappointing than having to cancel a long-awaited holiday due to unexpected sickness or a last-minute injury.
 Should you or one of your travel companions become injured or sick after making your holiday arrangements, and need to cancel your trip, then we may cover your non-refundable travel expenses such as accommodation and flights.
 You will need to provide medical evidence to substantiate your claim.